mbaumer/us_hep_funding/docs/_states/IL.md

 [Back to top](#top)
 ## IL-15 -- Rep. John Shimkus (R) -- [Wikipedia](https://en.wikipedia.org/wiki/IL-15)
 ### Committees
-John Shimkus is the #3 Democrat on the House Committee on Energy and Commerce
+John Shimkus is the #3 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```